 - 1. All the missing information; - 2.
 Some of the missing information and written notice from the applicant that no other information will be provided; or - 3.
-Written notice from the applicant that none of the missing information will be provided. - C. Once the Ceommunity Delevelopment Delirector determines the application is complete enough to process, or the applicant refuses to submit any more information, the city shall declare the application complete.
-Pursuant to ORS 227.178, the city will reach a final decision on an application within one hundred twenty calendar days from the date that the application is determined to be or deemed complete unless the applicant agrees to suspend the one hundred twenty calendar day time line or unless State law provides otherwise.
-The one hundred twenty-day period, however, does not apply in the following situations: - 1.
-Any hearing continuance or other process delay requested by the applicant shall be deemed an extension or waiver, as appropriate, of the one hundred twenty-day period. - Any delay in the decision-making process necessitated because the applicant provided an incomplete set of mailing labels for the record property owners within three hundred feet of the subject property shall extend the one hundred twenty-day period for the amount of time required to correct the notice defect. - 3.
-The one hundred twenty-day period does not apply to any application for a permit that is not wholly within the city's authority and control. - 4.
-The one hundred twenty-day period does not apply to any application for an amendment to the city's comprehensive plan or land use regulations nor to any application for a permit, the approval of which depends upon a plan amendment. - 5.
-A one-hundred-day period applies in place of the one-hundred-twenty-day period for affordable housing projects where:
+Written notice from the applicant that none of the missing information will be provided. - C. Once the Ceommunity Development Dev - 1.
+Any hearing continuance or other process delay requested by the applicant shall be deemed an extension or waiver, as appropriate, of the one hundred twenty-day period.

-- a.
-The project includes five or more residential units, including assisted living facilities or group homes; - b.
-At least 50% of the residential units will be sold or rented to households with incomes equal to or less than 60% of the median family income for Clackamas County or for the state, whichever is greater; and - c.
-Development is subject to a covenant restricting the owner and successive owner from selling or renting any of the affordable units as housing that is not affordable for a period of 60 years from the date of the certificate of occupancy. - D. The one hundred twenty-day period specified in Section 17.50.070C. may be extended for a specified period of time at the written request of the applicant.
-The total of all extensions may not exceed two hundred forty-five calendar days. - E. The approval standards that control the city's review and decision on a complete application are those which were in effect on the date the application was first submitted.
+- 2. Any delay in the decision-making process necessitated because the applicant provided an incomplete set of mailing labels for the record property owners within three hundred feet of the subject property shall extend the one hundred twenty-day period for the amount of time required to correct the notice defect. - 3.
+The one hundred twenty-day period does not apply to any application for a permit that is not wholly within the Ceity's authority and control. - 4.
+The one hundred twenty-day period does not apply to any application for an amendment to the Ceity's comprehensive plan or land use regulations nor to any application for a permit, the approval of which depends upon a plan amendment. - D. A one-hundred-day period applies in place of the one-hundred-twenty-day period for affordable housing projects where: - 1.
+The project includes five or more residential units, including assisted living facilities or group homes; - 2.
+At least 50% of the residential units will be sold or rented to households with incomes equal to or less than 60% of the median family income for Clackamas County or for the state, whichever is greater; and - 3.
+Development is subject to a covenant restricting the owner and successive owner from selling or renting any of the affordable units as housing that is not affordable for a period of 60 years from the date of the certificate of occupancy. - ED.
+The one hundred twenty-day period specified in Section OCMC 17.50.070.C or D. may be extended for a specified period of time at the written request of the applicant.
+The total of all extensions may not exceed two hundred forty-five calendar days. - FE.
+The approval standards that control the Ceity's review and decision on a complete application are those which were in effect on the date the application was first submitted.